Unleashing Creativity with AI and Robots

 IEEE Robotics and Automation Letters, 2024

-This project aims to extract and generate Lego designs from human demonstrations.
-By directly demonstrating the steps to construct a desired customized Lego object, users can reduce the effort required to search for a design and communicate their needs in a more intuitive way.
-More importantly, generating Lego designs from human demonstrations enables users to create entirely new Lego structures that have never existed before, offering greater flexibility for customising the assembly.
+This project aims to extract and generate brick assembly designs from human demonstrations.
+By directly demonstrating the steps to construct a desired customized assembly object, users can communicate their needs in a more intuitive way.
+More importantly, generating brick assembly designs from human demonstrations enables users to create entirely new structures that have never existed before, offering greater flexibility for customising the assembly.

 Publications: